 In seeing the great perfection of it all, we learn to rest in a different kind of knowing, and before we know it, something that seldom occurs to us has now become our daily mantra.
 All is well.
 All is well.
 Rest now.
 All is well.

 Kimberly Holman is a contemplative writer and mystic with an M.A. in Religious Studies from Naropa University.
-She is also a Certified Mindfulness Meditation Instructor.
-She is passionate about helping people recognize within themselves the already perfected state of being.
+She is a student of A Course in Miracles, as well as a Certified Mindfulness Meditation Instructor.
+She is passionate about helping people recognize the already perfected state of being within themselves.